openharmony/docs/en/application-dev/security/CryptoArchitectureKit/crypto-sm4-sym-encrypt-decrypt-gcm-by-segment.md

-# Encryption and Decryption by Segment with an AES Symmetric Key (GCM Mode)
+# Encryption and Decryption by Segment with an SM4 Symmetric Key (GCM Mode)

-For details about the algorithm specifications, see [AES](crypto-sym-encrypt-decrypt-spec.md#aes).
+For details about the algorithm specifications, see [SM4](crypto-sym-encrypt-decrypt-spec.md#sm4).

 **Encryption**

-1. Use [cryptoFramework.createSymKeyGenerator](../../reference/apis-crypto-architecture-kit/js-apis-cryptoFramework.md#cryptoframeworkcreatesymkeygenerator) and [SymKeyGenerator.generateSymKey](../../reference/apis-crypto-architecture-kit/js-apis-cryptoFramework.md#generatesymkey-1) to generate a 128-bit AES symmetric key (**SymKey**).
+1. Use [cryptoFramework.createSymKeyGenerator](../../reference/apis-crypto-architecture-kit/js-apis-cryptoFramework.md#cryptoframeworkcreatesymkeygenerator) and [SymKeyGenerator.generateSymKey](../../reference/apis-crypto-architecture-kit/js-apis-cryptoFramework.md#generatesymkey-1) to generate a 128-bit SM4 symmetric key (**SymKey**).

-   In addition to the example in this topic, [AES](crypto-sym-key-generation-conversion-spec.md#aes) and [Randomly Generating a Symmetric Key](crypto-generate-sym-key-randomly.md) may help you better understand how to generate an AES symmetric key.
+   In addition to the example in this topic, [SM4](crypto-sym-key-generation-conversion-spec.md#sm4) and [Randomly Generating a Symmetric Key](crypto-generate-sym-key-randomly.md) may help you better understand how to generate an SM4 symmetric key.
 Note that the input parameters in the reference documents may be different from those in the example below.

-2. Use [cryptoFramework.createCipher](../../reference/apis-crypto-architecture-kit/js-apis-cryptoFramework.md#cryptoframeworkcreatecipher) with the string parameter **'AES128|GCM|PKCS7'** to create a **Cipher** instance.
-The key type is **AES128**, block cipher mode is **GCM**, and the padding mode is **PKCS7**.
+2. Use [cryptoFramework.createCipher](../../reference/apis-crypto-architecture-kit/js-apis-cryptoFramework.md#cryptoframeworkcreatecipher) with the string parameter **'SM4_128|GCM|PKCS7'** to create a **Cipher** instance.
+The key type is **SM4_128**, block cipher mode is **GCM**, and the padding mode is **PKCS7**.

 3. Use [Cipher.init](../../reference/apis-crypto-architecture-kit/js-apis-cryptoFramework.md#init-1) to initialize the **Cipher** instance.
 In the **Cipher.init** API, set **opMode** to **CryptoMode.ENCRYPT_MODE** (encryption), **key** to **SymKey** (the key for encryption), and **params** to **GcmParamsSpec** corresponding to the GCM mode.